Where can I find more details about Kickbox?

 What are the expectations of the faculty/staff sponsor?

 All Kickbox applications require a faculty or staff member sponsor.
 The role of the sponsor is to make sure the idea or project can be completed, and to provide the student with guidance during their project.

-How involved you are in your student's Kickbox will vary.
+How involved you are in your student’s Kickbox will vary depending on the project needs.
 At a minimum, we are asking that you:

 - Review the requirements of a Kickbox project.

 - Verify that you have reviewed the student’s application.